Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 • Powdered Sugar – The cookies wouldn’t be so soft without the powdered sugar!

-• Vanilla – For flavor.
+• Vanilla – For an additional layer of flavor.

 • Cinnamon Sugar – To give the cinnamon sugar cookies their name!
 You can easily make your own cinnamon sugar by using 1 part cinnamon to 3 parts sugar.
 Or, just mix to your liking!

-How To Make these Cream Cheese Cookies
+How To Make Gluten Free Cream Cheese Cookies

 1. Whisk the dry ingredients together in a small mixing bowl.